Kelvingrove Art Gallery and Museum: Creation (1888–1901)

 The construction of Kelvingrove was partly financed by the proceeds of the 1888 International Exhibition held in Kelvingrove Park.
 The gallery was designed by Sir John W. Simpson and E.J.
 Milner Allen, and opened in 1901 as the Palace of Fine Arts for the Glasgow International Exhibition held in that year.
-It is built in a Spanish Baroque style, follows the Glaswegian tradition of using Locharbriggs red sandstone, and includes an entire program of architectural sculpture by George Frampton, William Shirreffs, Francis Derwent Wood and other sculptors.
+It is built in a Spanish Baroque style, and follows the Glasgow tradition of stonework; using Locharbriggs red sandstone, externally, and on this occasion Giffnock white sandstone internally; both sets of quarries operated by Baird & Stevenson Ltd. The foundations were constructed by Morrison & Mason Ltd who also built the new Glasgow City Chambers, the GPO also in George Square, the Stock Exchange in Buchanan Street and much more.
+The immense building includes an entire program of architectural sculpture by George Frampton, William Shirreffs, Francis Derwent Wood and other sculptors.

 The centrepiece of the Centre Hall is a concert pipe organ constructed and installed by Lewis & Co.
 The organ was originally commissioned as part of the Glasgow International Exhibition, held in Kelvingrove Park in 1901.
 The organ was installed in the concert hall of the exhibition, which was capable of seating 3,000 people.
 The Centre Hall of the then newly completed Art Gallery and Museum was intended from the beginning to be a space in which to hold concerts.
 When the 1901 exhibition ended, a Councillor urged the Glasgow Corporation (now Glasgow Council) to purchase the organ, stating that without it, "the art gallery would be a body without a soul".
 Purchase price and installation costs were met from the surplus exhibition proceeds, and the organ was installed in the Centre Hall by Lewis and Co.
 The present case front in walnut with non-functional display pipes was commissioned at this time from John W. Simpson.
 Simpson was the senior partner of Simpson & Milner Allen, architects of the gallery building.

 There is an urban myth in Glasgow that the building was accidentally built back-to-front, and the architect jumped from one of the towers in despair upon realising his mistake.
 In reality, the grand entrance was always intended to face into Kelvingrove Park.